The Budle Bay Croft Experience – fun to be had by all – inside or out. Our child, couples, and pet friendly holidays are centred around you!

 Of course, you don’t have to be involved with the animals if you prefer not to.
 You can simply wander the land exploring the natural flora and fauna – from wild daffodils and bluebells to foxes and herons.
 From swallows, swifts and owls, to otters, weasels and kingfishers. swans, geese and ducks to dippers, buzzards and woodpeckers – all (and more) have been seen at Budle Bay Croft – wonder what you will see?

 On top of all of that there is still more!
-There is a range of outside play equipment to suit most children’s needs – from small cafes on stilts, to swings, slides, ropes and trampolines – even a tree playstation to search for invading vikings or poaching badgers, and a stage for impromptu concerts.
-Why not sit by the fire at Kumbaya Camp and toast marshmallows on fallen twigs?
+There is a range of outside play equipment to suit most children’s needs – from swings, slide and trampoline.
 How about playing pooh sticks from the hump back bridge – just watch out for the ducks!
-Or how about catching the view and reading a book in the Jubilee Hut while your BBQ is cooking?
+Or how about reading a book in the cottage garden while your BBQ is cooking?

-- Guest membership of The Ocean Leisure Club in nearby Seahouses (20m pool, childrens pool, sauna, steam room, jacuzzi, gym, health and beauty spa, cafe. £6 entry per adult and £3 for children over 2, babies free of charge)
+- Guest membership of The Ocean Leisure Club in nearby Seahouses (20m pool, childrens pool, sauna, steam room, jacuzzi, gym, health and beauty spa, cafe.
+Note a co-pay required per adult and for children over 2, babies free of charge)

 - Doggy day care on request – don’t forget your vaccinations record.
 We use Tollfield Boarding Kennels in Belford – 01668 213607